chrdoe/chrdoe.github.io/_pages/cv.md

 Education
 ======
 2016: **Ph.D** in linguistics at the Australian National University, Canberra with the thesis: *A Grammar of Komnzo.
-A language of Southern New Guinea* [pdf](https://doi.org/10.25911/5d778a5c79763)
+A language of Southern New Guinea*. [pdf](https://doi.org/10.25911/5d778a5c79763)

 2009: **Magister Artium** in political science, english linguistics, and applied linguistics at the Technische Universität Chemnitz with the thesis: *Die Sprache des Migrationsdiskurses.
-Eine linguistische Analyse der Diskussion um das Zuwanderungsgesetz (The language of migration policy - a linguistic analysis of the debate on migration legislation)* [pdf](/files/döhler2009.pdf)
+Eine linguistische Analyse der Diskussion um das Zuwanderungsgesetz (The language of migration policy - a linguistic analysis of the debate on migration legislation)*. [pdf](/files/döhler2009.pdf)

 2007: **Honours Degree** in linguistics at the University of Melbourne with the thesis: *The clusivity flip.
-Patterns of deponency in the pronoun paradigms of Northern Australian languages* [pdf](/files/döhler2006.pdf)
+Patterns of deponency in the pronoun paradigms of Northern Australian languages*. [pdf](/files/döhler2006.pdf)

 Funding
 ====